TalentChainXRPL/xrpl-lib/README.md

 <br/><br/>

 ## Upcoming
 We strive to help grow XRPL community and have a keen vision to expand overall web3 usage.
-We aim to build one-tap solutions for centralized users around the globe to be able to make all sorts of transactions on XRP ledger (the ripple blockchain).
+We aim to build one-tap solutions for centralized users around the globe to be able to make all sorts of transactions on the XRP ledger.

 ### TalentChain as FIAT to Crypto Bridge for XRPL

-TalentChain is enabling centralized users to be able to trade on XRPL (decentralized space) by acting as a bridge.
+TalentChain is enabling centralized users to be able to trade on the XRPL (decentralized space) by acting as a bridge.

 Following is a simple diagram explaining how TalentChain bridges FIAT payments to cryptocurrency